Nestled on the coast of Lake Michigan, the Shedd Aquarium is home to more than 650 species of fish, reptiles, amphibians, ... More

-Nestled on the coast of Lake Michigan, this indoor aquatic world the John G. Shedd Aquarium is home to more than 650 species of fish, reptiles, amphibians, invertebrates, birds and mammals from across the globe.
+Nestled on the coast of Lake Michigan, the Shedd Aquarium is home to more than 650 species of fish, reptiles, amphibians, invertebrates, birds and mammals from across the globe.
 Explore Caribbean waters at the 90,000-gallon (340,690-liter) coral reef exhibit, or watch whales and dolphins play during marine mammal shows.
 Eat at Soundings restaurant, where you will find a panoramic view of Lake Michigan, or in the Bubble Net food court.
 Aquatic souvenirs are available in the gift shop.
-See website for package deals, visitor info, maps, membership details, and events calendar.

 We had a City Pass so we were able to see the show, special exhibits and a 4D movie.
 Get there right when it opens because it is CROWDED.
 The Jellies exhibit is cool, but it was so crowded it was hard to spend time reading/learning with the kids.
 The movie was fantastic and our 4 yr old loved it.
 Take snacks/water to avoid the cafe and crowds there.
 So many cool things for kids here that we would go back for sure.